A Company That Looks To The Future - Over 125 Years and Counting

 nyb adds a Surge Limiting Pressure Blower into it product family.
 The addition of this fan helps nyb continue to better serve the heavy duty industry a unique wheel and housing design that minimizes surge without the need for auxiliary equipment or accessories.

 nyb introduces Vaneaxial Fixed Pitch Fan line.
-For high-pressure ventilation, nyb VXFP fans are ideal where axial and space is at a premium.
+For high-pressure ventilation, nyb Vaneaxial Fixed Pitch (VXFP) Fans are ideal where axial and space is at a premium.

 nyb has implemented a new Limited No Fault Warranty for 20 HP and lower motors, purchased and supplied by nyb.
 This policy covers all claims excluding gross negligence or physical damage to the motor not as a direct result of a manufacturing defect.
 For more information, please contact your local sales representative.

 nyb announces the release of the Open Style Pressure Blower Steel Wheel.
 They are ideal for efficiently handling material that might otherwise get caught up on a shrouded wheel.